 - To begin, we start with three different categories.
 For example, ‘sources of data’, ‘transportation’, and ‘human need’.
 You can be as broad or specific as you would like here but choose wisely.
 Take three minutes of brainstorming ideas related to each topic, such as Facebook or Libraries for ‘sources of data’.
 Make sure each person is saying their idea aloud before placing their post-it underneath the topic.
-This should be fast-paced and everyone should be posting ideas simultaneously.
+Go through this exercise exercise in a fast pace.
+Everyone is posting their ideas simultaneously.

-- Next, organize small groups and have each group develop a new con,cept using at least two ideas from two different topics.
-The new concept must also be given a catchy name.
-The time spent here should be limited to 12 minutes.
+- Next, organize small groups and have each group develop a new concept using at least two ideas from two different topics.
+Give the new concept a catchy name.
+Don’t spend longer than 12 minutes on this task.

 - After this, have each group present their newly formed concepts.
 Make sure all concepts are posted on a whiteboard, chart, or screen, so that all concepts are visible by the end of the exercise.

 - Lastly, have everyone reflect together.
 Ask questions such as: What was challenging about this exercise?
 What learnings can we bring forward with us?

 The lifeboat — A tool to keep your company afloat in times of turmoil and uncertainty.
 Developed by us, Serious Business.